-If The Ryanair fee that the most people fall foul of.
-Everyone who flies with Ryanair has to check in online.
+Everyone who flies with Ryanair has to check-in online.
 That's right: everyone.
 You.
 Must.
 Check.
 In.
 Online.
 Lots of people forget and are forced to pay a 'boarding pass reprint fee'.
 Oh yeah, did I tell you?
-Check in online!
+Check-in online!

 Even if you have printed your boarding card, you may still be fined.
-Reasons I have heard of include:
+Reasons include:

 - Print-out is of bad quality

 - Part of the page is missing.
 You must print everything, including the advertisement.